jclark/microxml-er/recovery.md

 + the current input (a sequence of code-points)

 A step in the tokenization process consists of the following.
 + Recognizing the next lexical token.
 This consists of finding the longest initial subsequence of the input that matches one of the lexical tokens recognized in the current tokenization mode.
+Any trailing context is not considered as part of the match.
 It is possible for there to be two choices for the longest matching token (eg S and DATA_CHAR in UnquoteAttributeValue mode): in this case, the choice that is not DATA_CHAR must be recognized.
 + Emitting zero or more abstract tokens according to the rules for that lexical token in that tokenization mode.
 + Possibly changing to another tokenization mode according to the rules for that lexical token in that tokenization mode.
 + Changing the current input to be the sequence of characters following the token.